What do we mean by accountability?

-Have you answered the first question Patrick Lencioni introduces in The Advantage?
-Why do we exist?
-How do we behave?
-What do we do?
+Have you answered the first question Patrick Lencioni introduces in The Advantage: Why do we exist?
 Can we all agree on this?

-Strong leaders share a strong vision with their teams and have done the work necessary to bring the team and the vision into alignment.
-Your team’s goals should align with your organizations.
-This seems obvious, but teams can get off track fairly easily.
+Effective leaders share a strong vision with their teams and have done the work necessary to bring the team into alignment with that vision.
+Your team’s goals should align with your organization’s.
+This might seem obvious, but teams can get off track fairly easily.

 2. Make standards clear